|MP 7.03.04||Isolated Small Bowel Transplant|

 A small bowel transplant using living donors is considered not medically necessary in all other situations.

-A small bowel transplant is considered investigational for adults with intestinal failure who are able to tolerate TPN.
+A small bowel transplant is considered investigational for adults and pediatric patients with intestinal failure who are able to tolerate TPN.

 Patients who are developing or have developed severe complications due to total parenteral nutrition (TPN) include, but are not limited to, the following: multiple and prolonged hospitalizations to treat TPN-related complications (especially repeated episodes of catheter-related sepsis) or the development of progressive liver failure.
 In the setting of progressive liver failure, small bowel transplant may be considered a technique to avoid end-stage liver failure related to chronic TPN, thus avoiding the necessity of a multivisceral transplant.
 In those receiving TPN, liver disease with jaundice (total bilirubin above 3 mg/dL) is often associated with development of irreversible progressive liver disease.
 The inability to maintain venous access is another reason to consider small bowel transplant in those who are dependent on TPN.